zsparal/api-documentation/source/reference/v2/refunds-api/overview.rst

 Refunds for payment-based and order-based integrations are slightly different.
 Each have their own endpoints accordingly.

-Please refer to the :doc:`Refunds guide </payments/refunds>` for more details about processing refunds.
+Refer to the :doc:`Refunds guide </payments/refunds>` for more details about processing refunds.

 Endpoints
 ---------